AmirEfi/DoodleJump-in-8086-Assembly/README.md

 It's the Doodle-Jump game!

-For better execution, please try to run it on DOSBox.
+For better execution, please try to run it on DOSBox